Persian Corridor: Personnel

 Cargo was principally handled by special British and American transportation units from the nations' respective combat service support branches, such as the Royal Army Service Corps and the United States Army Quartermaster Corps.
 Many Allied civilian workers, such as stevedores and railway engineers, were also employed on the corridor.
 Many skilled engineers, accountants, and other professionals who volunteered or were drafted into the armed services were made warrant officers to help oversee the complex supply operations.

 In addition to providing logistical support to the Iranians, the Allies offered other services as well.
 The Americans in particular were viewed as more neutral since they had no colonial past in the country as did the British and Soviets.
 The Americans contributed special expertise to the young Shah's government.
 Colonel Norman Schwarzkopf, Sr., who at the outbreak of the war was serving as superintendent of the New Jersey State Police was in August 1942 put in charge of training the Imperial Iranian Gendarmerie (his son, Norman Schwarzkopf, Jr., would command coalition forces fifty years later during the Persian Gulf War.)

 Equipment

 To help operate trains on the demanding Trans-Iranian Railway route, the US supplied large numbers of ALCO diesel locomotives, which were more suitable than steam locomotives.
-About 3000 pieces of rolling stock of various types were also supplied.
+About 3,000 items of rolling stock of various types were also supplied.